get10101/10101/README.md

 5. Faucet some coins to your coordinator wallet.
 Hit the mine button afterwards so the transaction gets into a block.
 6. Open `http://localhost:8080/channel/` (note: ensure to add the trailing `/` as otherwise nginx will try to redirect the call)
 7. Copy the address of the lnd node and faucet that wallet as described in step 5.
-8. Copy the node id (_pubkey@host:port_) from your coordinator logs and instruct lnd to open a channel with your coordinator.
-Set a reasonable channel capacity.
-Note, this capacity will be only inbound for your coordinator.
+8. Open a channel with your coordinator (02dd6abec97f9a748bf76ad502b004ce05d1b2d1f43a9e76bd7d85e767ffb022c9@[coordinator ip]:9045) and set a reasonable channel capacity.

+   _Note, if you're on mac or windows you can use `host.docker.internal` as coordinator ip._
 9. Mine a few blocks (at least 6) so that the channel gets announced.

 #### Fauceting your lightning wallet

 10. Create an invoice in your 10101 app by navigating to the receive screen.

-    _Note, that you have to provide the coordinator host to the mobile app like that `just run --dart-define="COORDINATOR_HOST=<your-local-ip>"`_
+    _Note, that you have to provide the coordinator host to the mobile app like that `just run`_
 11. Copy the invoice and enter it on the lightning faucet.
 Hit send and you will receive your funds momentarily.